urwid/urwid/docs/manual/index.rst

 support different color modes depending on what the user's terminal supports and what they choose to enable.

-The :class:`ListBox` is one of Urwid's most powerful widgets, and you may control of the :ref:`listbox contents <listbox-contents>` by using a built-in list walker class or by writing one yourself.
+The :class:`~urwid.listbox.ListBox` is one of Urwid's most powerful widgets, and you may control of the :ref:`listbox contents <listbox-contents>` by using a built-in list walker class or by writing one yourself.
 This is very useful for scrolling through lists of any significant length, or with nesting, folding and other similar features.

 When a widget renders a canvas to be drawn on screen, a weak reference to it is stored in the :ref:`canvas cache <canvas-cache>`.
 This cache is used any time a